Daimler Motor Company – Inter-War Years

 Also in 1926 Daimler produced one of their most advanced engines, the 7,136 cc sleeve-valve V12, each bank of six cylinders had its own carburettor and ignition equipment.
 Known as the ‘Double-Six’ it was built in various forms until 1934.

-The Double-Six name was reintroduced when Jaguar produced its V12 in 1970.
+The Double-Six name was reintroduced when Jaguar produced its V12 engine in 1970.

 Fluid Fywheel and Pre-selector Gearbox